Graphixa/FontGet/docs/shell-completions.md

 # Shell Completions Setup

-FontGet supports shell completions for PowerShell, Bash, and Zsh.
+FontGet aims to support shell completions for PowerShell, Bash, and Zsh and other terminal emulators.
 Follow the instructions below for your shell.

 ## PowerShell